vladimir-vovk/planes-around/README.md

 "Planes around" is a Python 3 utility that returns information about planes around the specified location.

+By default, the it tries to determine your location by IP address and looks for planes within a radius of 500 km.

 ## Installation

 1. Install python 3